reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 The part `TMPDIR=/private$TMPDIR` is required only in MacOS.
 We take the base version of `docker-compose.yml` from the [github repository of LocalStack](https://github.com/localstack/localstack/blob/master/docker-compose.yml) and customize it as shown in the next section or run it without changes if we prefer to use the default configuration.

 #### Customize LocalStack
-The default behavior of LocalStack is to spin up all the [core services](https://github.com/localstack/localstack#overview) with each of them listening on port 4566.
+The default behavior of LocalStack is to spin up all the [supported services](https://github.com/localstack/localstack#overview) with each of them listening on port 4566.
 We can override this behavior of LocalStack by setting a few environment variables.
 The default port 4566 can be overridden by setting the environment variable EDGE_PORT.
 We can also configure LocalStack to spin a limited set of services by setting a comma-separated list of service names as value for the environment variable SERVICES as shown below:

 ```
 version: '2.1'